The History of Underfloor Heating

 The Modern Underfloor Heating System

-There are two types of underfloor heating system used extensively today.
-These come in the form of wet underfloor heating systems and electric underfloor heating systems.
-The wet system pumps warm water by using piping under the floor whereas an electric underfloor heating system uses electric coils which are placed under the floor.
+Unlike the first underfloor heating systems, it works by pumping heated water from the boiler to the pipes in the floor.
+The pipes then emits heat to warm the room from the ground up.
+Whereas an electric underfloor heating system uses electric coils which are placed under the floor, and older underfloor heating technology circulated hot air and smoke.
 Once a system that was associated with expensive buildings and complexes, underfloor heating systems have become a highly popular heating system for homes across the UK.
-Due to the fact that underfloor heating systems have become more accessible, they are also becoming a common feature in new-build properties.
-This is due to the fact that the design of underfloor heating systems can be incorporated in to the build of the property.
+Since underfloor heating systems have become more accessible, they are also becoming a common feature in new-build properties.
+This is because the design of underfloor heating systems can be incorporated into the build of the property.
 This shouldn’t put you off if you are considering underfloor heating in an older property however.
 You are still able to install underfloor heating systems in older properties and enjoy the benefits of underfloor heating.
-Removing radiators is a way to increase space in rooms in your property which is also a great benefit.
+Removing radiators is a way to increase space in rooms in your property, which is also a great benefit.

 What can the Past Teach us About Underfloor Heating Systems?

 Although an underfloor heating system seems like a highly modern invention, the history of underfloor heating systems spans thousands of years.
-From considering the past and how underfloor heating systems operated, we can begin to draw conclusions as to why these are such popular heating systems today.
-Your underfloor heating system can also be used as a replacement system to other conventional heating methods such as central heating systems that use radiators.
-You will typically enjoy more even heat distribution and there won’t be any cold spots or draughts in the room that is being heated!
+From considering the past and how underfloor heating systems operated, we can begin to conclude as to why these are such popular heating systems today.
+Your underfloor heating system can also be used as a replacement system to other conventional heating methods, such as central heating systems that use radiators.
+You will typically enjoy more even heat distribution, and there won’t be any cold spots or draughts in the room that is being heated!

 Where To Find Us